naturl-lang/naturL-babel/README.md

 # naturL
-Main repo of the NaturL parser
+Main repo of the NaturL to Python transpiler.